megaease/easeprobe/docs/Manual.md

     interval: 1m # probe every minute for all probes
     failure: 2 # number of consecutive failed probes needed to determine the status down, default: 1
     success: 1 # number of consecutive successful probes needed to determine the status up, default: 1
-    alert: # alter interval for all probes
+    alert: # alert interval for all probes
       strategy: "regular" # it can be "regular", "increment" or "exponent", default: "regular"
       factor: 1 # the factor of the interval, default: 1
-      max: 5 # the max of the alter, default: 1
+      max: 5 # the max of the alert, default: 1

   # easeprobe program running log file.